Esplanade Complete Street

 Is the elevated pedway over Esplanade and running parallel to Rogers Avenue a part of this vision?
 If not, why not?
 Also, who has jurisdiction over this pedway?
 Is it the City?
 ICBC?
 The landlords of the buildings on the north side?
 It is an important link over Esplanade, and my preferred route, especially when going to and from the Seabus terminal.

-Jcw6 asked almost 3 years ago
+Jcw6 asked over 3 years ago

 The pedway over Rogers Ave is an important pedestrian connection for many people in the area.
 This design maintains all access to the pedway for people choosing to use that path to access the Seabus and other destinations on the water.